 NARRATRICE

 Dali turned his back on impressionist painting and moved closer to the cubists, to Juan Gris in particular, whom he considered the greatest of them all.
-He held Giorgio De Chirico in high esteem, and was not overly impressed with Matisse.
-But his taste for avant-garde artists did not prevent him appreciating the classics, particularly Vermeer, whom he placed above them all.
+He held Giorgio De Chirico in high esteem, but was not overly impressed with Matisse.
+Still, his taste for avant-garde artists did not prevent him from appreciating the classics, particularly Vermeer, whom he placed above them all.

 He was not influenced by them, however: “I swallow it and modify it, and the exact opposite is born” he said.